darnado/caledros-basic-blocks/README.txt

 = Will this plugin slow down my site? =
 No. Caledros Basic Blocks is specifically built to enhance performance, not hinder it.
 The plugin is lightweight and optimized for speed.

 However, other third party plugins can slow down your website if they are used together with Caledros Basic Blocks.

+== Screenshots ==

+1. CSS Preloader toggle.
+Optimize loading performance with a single click.
+2. Customize your categories with featured images and alt texts.
+Enhance accessibility and design.
+3. Add a toggle for Dark and Light mode.
+Give visitors control over their viewing experience.
+4. Editor-only preview sidebar.
+Toggle between Dark and Light mode to see how your content adapts.
+5. Flexible Grid Container block.
+Arrange content in responsive columns and rows with ease.

 == Changelog ==